 2. Tan Sixin, China, 14.125

 Balance Beam Finals

-Tan Sixin was without a doubt a beam specialist and ugh, I cry now knowing she didn’t make it to London.
+Tan was without a doubt a beam specialist and ugh, I cry now knowing she didn’t make it to London.
 This YOG EFs routine is dreamy…difficult, super clean, so confident, and like some of her teammates her flight series includes a Korbut at the tail end.
 SIGH.
-Then Carlotta…these juniors were damn good on beam.
+Then Ferlito…these juniors were damn good on beam.
 Funny, because I think that’s the biggest strength for the current YOG competitors as well.
 Angela seemed to come out of nowhere, and we never really saw her again!
 A shame, because this was quite excellent…at least she got this one big moment to shine.
-Definitely lucked out that this is where Vika started to tire out after such a solid but long week of performances.
+Definitely lucked out that this is where Komova started to tire out after such a solid but long week of performances.

 1. Tan Sixin, China, 15.55

 I loooooved Tan’s routine here.
 Not super difficult, but easily my favorite floor of the bunch, and SO SO SO clean.
 That 1.5 to front full!
 She just finishes the skill like it’s not even possible for her to step out of it.
 Again…WHYYYYYY?!
 She’s definitely the junior from this meet I mourn the most.
 I don’t love it as much as Tan’s, but Diana Bulimar‘s routine was excellent too.
 That double layout!
 This just makes me sad about her current circumstances/injury.
 But at least she’s still going strong.
 I just miss Tan so much, okay!?
 Komova makes some mistakes, but she spent the week being the best at absolutely everything; you can’t really fault her for a rough final day.
 And if a rough day means a bronze medal, I want to have a rough day.
 Dear goodness me, that Memmel turn is just smooth as silk.
 I’d give her the bronze just for that.

 1. Tan Sixin, China, 14.525